Efflamm/hello-world/README.md

 Hello,

-I ma a French programmer working in Tokyo, I am quiet beginner and new in GitHub.
+I am a French programmer working in Tokyo, I am quiet beginner and new in GitHub.